Assessment can be difficult for both teachers and students, depending on how it’s done.

 The possibilities are endless, and it really helps those fidgety little students who love to move around!

-You can download this free assessment for early primary by clicking below!
+You can download this free assessment for early primary by clicking the blue button below!